Portrait & Travel PhotographySubscribe Now

 Kelsey Royal Gindlesberger

-I’ve mentioned this in the previous tips, but those were tools to lead you to the ultimate tip.
+I’ve mentioned this in the previous traits, but those were tools to lead you to the ultimate tip.
 If you want to improve your photos, then your photo needs to tell a story.
-It needs to say something to the viewer.
-It needs to draw them in and make them wonder.
-It needs to piqué their interest.
-People look at images that are interesting.
-What makes them interesting?
-The photo communicates something to them.